dlubawy/resume/README.md

 ResMed
 San Diego, CA

-- Lead engineer on migrating data platform's orchestration tool from open source Dagster to Dagster+.
+- Lead engineer on migrating the data platform's orchestration tool from open source Dagster to Dagster+.
 - Led a proof of concept evaluation of Dagster+ using the hybrid EKS architecture that saw a complete deployment and assessment of the